Welcome and integration of immigrants

 - Community organization support services for settling and integrating, etc.

-Other information sessions are offered free of charge about various topics such as:
+Information sessions are offered free of charge about various topics such as:

 - Tenants’ rights and responsibilities